tarantool/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 The ``router`` sends all requests to the master instance only.
-Setting replica weights allows sending read requests not only to the master instance, but to any available replica that is the 'nearest'  to the router.
+Setting replica weights allows sending read requests not only to the master instance, but to any available replica that is the 'nearest' to the ``router``.
 Weights are used to define distances between replicas within a replica set.

 Weights can be used, for example, to define the physical distance between the